 “Mommy, my ear hurts.”
 Luke ran up to me clutching at his ear.
 It was reddish and discoloured.
 I laid him down and rested his head on my lap, so that his sore ear was facing me.
 Then I grabbed our bottle of ear oil and put five drops in his ear.
 He remained lying there for a while, as the oil worked its way down into the ear canal.
 In this moment of tenderness, I thought of the many generations of mothers tending to their young ones, finding simple remedies to relieve pain and reduce inflammation.
-My thoughts turned as well to Luke’s grandmother, who first crafted the St. Francis ear oil to soothe Luke’s dad’s earaches as a child.
+My thoughts turned as well to Luke’s grandmother, who used ear oil to soothe Luke’s dad’s earaches as a child.
 Though years may separate us mothers in terms of age, the demands of our nurturing role remain constant—relying on ancient approaches to the care of our children, using timeless and simple formulas derived from what nature has given us.

 Earache and antibiotics